Cheetah Cub

 Description

-Introduction to the Cheetah
+Introduction to the Cheetah Cub

-The cheetah (Acinonyx jubatus) is the fastest land animal, capable of reaching speeds of up to 70 miles per hour in just a few seconds.
+The cheetah cub (Acinonyx jubatus) is the fastest land animal, capable of reaching speeds of up to 70 miles per hour in just a few seconds.
 Native to Africa and parts of Iran, cheetahs are known for their slender bodies, spotted coats, and distinctive “tear marks” running from their eyes to their mouths.
 These majestic creatures are built for speed, with lightweight frames, long legs, and flexible spines that allow them to sprint with incredible agility.

 Physical Characteristics

-Cheetahs are easily recognizable by their unique features:
+Cheetah cubs are easily recognizable by their unique features:

 • Coat: Their golden-yellow fur is covered in solid black spots, providing camouflage in their natural grassland habitats.